 Little Pigs to build each house .
-Can you identify objects which are made from different materials LC1 and group them including wood, plastic, glass, metal, water and rock?
-Can you describe properties of different every day LC2 materials?
+LC1 Can you identify objects which are made from different materials and group them including wood, plastic, glass, metal, water and rock?
+LC2 Can you describe properties of different every day materials?
 LC3 Can you compare and group every day materials by their properties?
-LC4 Can you explore and test materials to answer and explain some of the following? • Which material should the pigs have used to build their house? • Which material is best for an umbrella? • Which material is best for a book shelf?
+LC4 Can you explore and test materials to answer and explain some of the following and your own questions?
+Which material should the pigs have used to build their house?
+Which material is best for an umbrella?
+Which material is best for a book shelf?
 Which material is best for a gymnast's leotard?
-Which material is best for lining a dog basket? • Which material is best for curtains? • Which material is best for a window?
-LC5 Which bridge will be best to hold a kg weight?
-(Children build bridges with different materials i.e straws, Reflec paper, building bricks, fabric.
-They can then predict tion and test which will hold a kg weight and note their findings and explain why)
+Which material is best for lining a dog basket?
+Which material is best for a window?
+LC5 Reflec tion Which bridge will be best to hold a kg weight?
+(Children build bridges with different materials i.e straws, paper, building bricks, fabric.
+Children could suggest and pick materials.
+They can then predict and test which will hold a kg weight and note their findings and explain why)